«Previous Next»

 Giant Articulated Tracked Dump Truck

-Mike Dunneisen recently sent FARM SHOW photos of a giant, rubber tracked, articulated “dump truck” he built from scratch for his Wisconsin excavating business.
-The truck measures 37 ft. long and rides on 4 sets of hydrostatically-driven tracks, allowing it to carry a 20-ton load of material.
-It’s equipped with a lightweight 16-ft. dump box on back and a 60,000-lb. hydraulic winch on front.
+Mike Dunneisen recently sent FARM SHOW photos of a giant, rubber-tracked, articulated “dump truck” he built from scratch for his Wisconsin excavating business.
+The truck measures 37 ft. long and rides on four sets of hydrostatically-driven tracks, allowing it to carry a 20-ton load of material.
+It’s equipped with a lightweight 16-ft. dump box on the back and a 60,000-lb. hydraulic winch on the front.

 Click here to download page story appeared in.